jliu678/Hugobox_cv/content/post/19a.conjugate_prior_bayes/index.md

 ---
-title: 📊 Conjugate Priors-- Bypassing Marginals in Bayesian Inference
+title: 📊 Math derivation-- bypassing marginals in Bayesian Inference using conjugate priors
 summary: Conjugate priors are a powerful concept in Bayesian statistics that allow us to simplify the process of updating our beliefs about a parameter given new data.
 date: 2025-04-12
 authors:
   - admin
 tags:
-  - algorithm
+  - Bayesian
   - Conjugate Priors
-  - Bayesian
   - Marginal Distribution
+  - Math derivation
 image:
   caption: 'Image credit: [**Sigmund on Unsplash**](https://unsplash.com)'
 ---